lexbalan/Modest/docs/values.md

 ## Literal values

 ### Numeric literals
-Numeric literals have type **PerfectNumeric**
+Numeric literals have type **GenericNumeric**
 ```swift
 42
 ```

-You can cast it to any imperfect type (Int8, Int16, Int32, Nat8, etc.)
+You can cast it to any imgeneric type (Int8, Int16, Int32, Nat8, etc.)

 ```swift
 var a: Int8